Castlemaine Art Museum: Funding

 Other works have been acquired by exchange; for example The Australian War Memorial's provision of duplicates of two Will Dyson lithographs in return for an Eric Kennington portrait of Hughie Edwards, the highly decorated Second World War airman.
 The Australian Government's Taxation Incentives for the Arts Scheme provided for other donations.

-In 1916 an annual state government grant of a mere £30 ($2,836.00 value in 2020) was " ... to be spent on pictures, and pictures only".
-By 1937 this had been raised to £100, with the municipality contributing only £6.

 In 1980, former Director Perry wrote in complaint to James Mollison of the National Gallery of Australia objecting to one of its purchases at auction when both galleries were the only bidders beyond $11,000 for Margaret Preston's 1925 Still Life, which went to Canberra for a record price of $17,000.
-Perry felt the richer rational gallery should have withdrawn to let the work through to a less prosperous smaller institution.
+Perry felt the richer national gallery should have withdrawn to let the work through to a less prosperous smaller institution.

+Government funding tended to be piecemeal; deputations to MPs during the war years and another during the Depression received minor dispensation.
+Formed in 1957, the Victorian Public Galleries Group on 12 March that year, held the Provincial Galleries Conference at which all the galleries lobbied Victorian Chief Secretary Arthur Rylah for an increase in government grants (then £150–350 per annum) to at least a thousand pounds per gallery.

-Government funding tended to be piecemeal; deputations to MPs during the war years and another during the Depression received minor dispensation, $319 from the Australia Council in 1985 was given for "purchase of crafts for public display and permanent collection", and in 1987 Minister for the Arts, Race Mathews, announced minor capital grants including $60,000 approved to enable the Castlemaine Art Gallery to extend its storage space.
+$319 from the Australia Council in 1985 was given for "purchase of crafts for public display and permanent collection", and in 1987 Minister for the Arts, Race Mathews, announced minor capital grants including $60,000 approved to enable the Castlemaine Art Gallery to extend its storage space.
 The Gallery and Museum received $2,325 in 1988, and then two years later a further $6,000, from the Australia Council for the Arts Visual Arts/Crafts Board for collections development, and in 1997, part of $2.5m through the state government's Victoria Organisations Funding program, shared with seven other arts institutions.